uozuAho/pandemic_ddd/readme.md

     been no need/opportunity to create smaller aggregates
   - eventual consistency: same reason as above
   - strategic design
+- it's frustrating that it still seems to be taking ages to implement a seemingly simple game.
+Maybe it's not simple?
+What's taking so long?
+Each special event seems to take about 1h to code, even now that I've done the first one (which took ... a week!?)

 # References
 - [Game rules](https://www.ultraboardgames.com/pandemic/game-rules.php)